sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ### 3.4.1 RESERVEDVLANCHANGED
-Sent from Vlan Manager to indicate a chaneg in Rserved Vlan Range.
+Sent from Vlan Manager to indicate a change in Reserved Vlan Range.

     OP: ""
     DATA: ""
     VALUES: ""

 ### 3.4.2 RESERVEDVLANALLOCATE
-Sent from consumers to Vlan Manager to request for a new Rserved Vlan
+Sent from consumers to Vlan Manager to request for a new Reserved Vlan

     OP: "SET/DEL"
     DATA: vlan_name
     VALUES: comsumer_name

 ### 3.4.3 RESERVEDVLANALLOCATED
-Sent from Vlan Manager to cosumer with a new rserved Vlan allocated
+Sent from Vlan Manager to consumer with a new reserved Vlan allocated

     OP: "SET"
     DATA: consumer_name